stennety/mywebsite/_posts/2023-01-11-state-of-my-smarthome.md

 There's even a home automation YouTuber who built his own sensor called [Everything Presence One](https://shop.everythingsmart.io/en-us/products/everything-presence-one-kit) which combines these two technologies for this reason.

+# Future Plans

+* As mentioned earlier, I'm looking forward to the voice control Home Assistant is rolling out this year.
+* I tried installing [Node-RED](https://nodered.org/) on the Raspberry Pi I use for Home Assistant, but it keeps crashing.
+I'd like to transition off the Pi to a more powerful computer (thinking something Intel NUC-based) and migrate my automations to Node-RED.
+* I'd like to eventually have a security system.
+I might just go for something turnkey, like Ring or SimplySafe.
+But I should mention that Home Assistant does have some security functionality.
+* [Frigate](https://frigate.video/) looks really clutch.
+It's local NVR that you can run on [Google Coral TPUs](https://coral.ai/) with custom models for object detection.
+I like this idea of edge computing and I've thought about taking that for a spin.
+You could create some pretty interesting automations off of object detections, I'd imagine.